-The daughter of an exiled writer and comic from Iran, Shappi Khorsandi's upbringing has been in no way conventional.
+Comedian, speaker, advocate for human rights and the daughter of an exiled writer and comic from Iran, Shappi Khorsandi's upbringing has been anything but conventional.

 Her family was forced to flee Iran for London after the Islamic Revolution following the publication of a satirical poem perceived as being critical of the revolutionary regime by her father, Hadi Khorsandi; he was attacked as being an "enemy of Islam".
 Subsequently Shappi was raised without any religion.